-115.33 Inmate education Auditor Overall Determination: Meets Standard Auditor Discussion The Richland County Jail has implemented an inmate training program.
+115.33 Inmate education

+The Richland County Jail has implemented an inmate training program.
 The basic information is provided to an inmate during the intake process about the jail's zero tolerance policy and how to report.
-The inmate's sign acknowledgment that they have received this training and the documentation was provided to the auditor.
+The auditor observed the booking officer going over the orientation information with an inmate.
+The inmate then signs acknowledging that they reviewed the policies with the booking officer and received a copy of the handbook.
+However, the facility did not provide the auditor with signed copies to verify this process is consistent.
 Within 30 days of arrival the inmates are shown a video in the housing area with more comprehensive information.
-However, it appears this has lapsed over the past couple of months.
+The video is shown every month.
+However, they are not documenting that the inmate has viewed the video.
+Interviews with inmates verified the video is shown.
 There is also information in a pamphlet, within the inmate handbook and on posters located throughout the facility.

-CORRECTIVE ACTION: The auditor required that the facility get back on track with showing the video to inmates that has the more comprehensive information.
-The auditor required signature sheets for all inmates that have viewed the video during times requested by the auditor during the corrective action period.
-The Richland County Jail provided the necessary documentation to verify reimplementation of the inmate education by video.
+CORRECTIVE ACTION: The auditor required the administrators to develop a plan in which comprehensive inmate PREA education is documented consistently each month.
+The auditor required signature sheets for all inmates' basic information that is given at intake and signature sheets that they have viewed the video.
+The auditor required the same information for inmates booked into the facility during the corrective action period.
+The PREA Coordinator provided the auditor with inmate comprehensive training signature sheets from training done during the corrective action period.
+The training was provided consistently and within the 30 days.